Inferring Pluggable Types with Machine Learning: Related Work

 Some prior works~\cite{XiangLD2020,Li2017} use constraint-based type inference for pluggable types.
-These approaches do not support nullness (they are specific to a units-of-measurement type system), and cannot be readily applied to other pluggable type systems: each constraint-based inference approach is unique.
+These approaches do not support nullness (they are specific to a units-of-measurement type system), and cannot be readily applied to other type systems: each is unique.
 Our methodology, by contrast, could be applied to any type system, if training data were available: a model developer would need to repeat our ablation experiments to drop appropriate nodes from the \napast, but otherwise could reuse our infrastructure.
-Prior approaches for explaining type inference errors~\cite{LernerFGC2007,PavlinovicKW2014,LoncaricCSS2016,ZhangMVPJ2017} and for gradual type migration~\cite{PhippsCostinAGG2021} suffer the same problems as other constraint-based appraoches (i.e., do not apply easily to new type systems).
+Prior approaches for explaining type inference errors~\cite{LernerFGC2007,PavlinovicKW2014,LoncaricCSS2016,ZhangMVPJ2017} and for gradual type migration~\cite{PhippsCostinAGG2021} suffer the same problems as other constraint-based approaches (i.e., do not apply easily to new type systems).
 There is also prior work that involves the user in type inference~\cite{VakilianPEJ2015}, which is complementary to ours.
 The Daikon invariant detector~\cite{ErnstPGMPTX2007} can insert \<@Nullable> annotations at program locations that can be null at run time~\cite{daikon-annotatenullable}.
 Like any dynamic approach, it is inherently limited by the quality of program's test suite.

 There is a lot of work on inference of static types for dynamically-typed languages such as Python or JavaScript using machine learning~\cite{XuZCPX2016,PradelGLC2020,peng2023statistical,wei2023typet5,peng2023generative,PengGLGLZL2022,mir2022type4py,cui2021pyinfer}.
 These approaches are not directly applicable to our problem, since they do not reason about nullability, but about the base type system, and their models and encodings are specialized to that problem.
-There is a large literature on type inference and type reconstruction algorithms based on constraint solving~\cite[Chapter 22]{pierce:2002:types-and-pls}.
-These techniques build and then solve a system of constraints; the specific constraints are type-system-dependent, which makes this approach unsuitable for pluggable types: determining the constraints to solve would require translating the typechecker's logic into the logic of the constraint solver, which effectively would require re-implementing the typechecker.
-Recent work~\cite{MadsenP2021} has proposed an extension to the classic constraint-based type inference approach Algorithm W~\cite{DamasM1982} that enables reasoning about nullability.
-However, extending this to the mainstream object-oriented languages (and their associated nullability checkers) is an open-problem.